Viviana Frantellizzi*, Mariano Pontico, Arianna Pani, Roberto Pani and Giuseppe De Vincentis Pages 159 - 163 ( 5 )

 Results: Management of lymphedema caused by radiopharmaceuticals administration has been addressed through clinical examples.
 The sudden intervention allowed a fast remission of the signs and symptoms complained by patients treated with Radium-223 dichloride.

-Conclusions: The management of adverse effects after radiopharmaceuticals administration as in case of lymphedema onset, is extremely simple.
-These data confirms the safety of Radium-223 treatment.
+Conclusion: The management of adverse effects after radiopharmaceuticals administration as in case of lymphedema onset, is extremely simple.
+These data confirm the safety of Radium-223 treatment.